bentoml/BentoML/docs/source/frameworks/lightgbm.rst

 LightGBM
 --------

-| LightGBM is a gradient boosting framework that uses tree based learning algorithms.
-It is designed to be distributed and efficient with the following advantages:
-| - Faster training speed and higher efficiency.
-| - Lower memory usage.
-| - Better accuracy.
-| - Support of parallel, distributed, and GPU learning.
-| - Capable of handling large-scale data. - `Source <https://lightgbm.readthedocs.io/en/latest/>`_

 Users can now use LightGBM with BentoML with the following API: :code:`load`, :code:`save`, and :code:`load_runner` as follow:

 .. code-block:: python